Frontiers in BioImaging 2018

 Admittance to this event is for registered and authorised attendees.
 Unfortunately we cannot permit access to visitors or allow non-registered persons to enter the meeting or exhibition areas.
 If you have any questions, please contact the RMS contact for this event.

 On Wednesday 27 June there will be a conference dinner at a local restaurant called the Drygate.
 The dinner is included in the registration fee for the Meeting.

-An email will be sent to you three weeks before the event with final details.
+An email will be sent to you two to three weeks before the event with final details.

 Frontiers in BioImaging will take place at the Technology & Innovation Centre (TIC), University of Strathclyde, Glasgow.
 For travel information please refer to the webpage

 Find out more about Aurox here.

 CoolLED designs and manufactures cutting edge LED illumination systems for researchers and clinicians using the latest LED technology.
 The company has specialised in fluorescence microscopy since it introduced the first commercially available LED illumination system in 2004.
 LEDs are now the system of choice because they are more stable, longer lasting, and energy efficient than traditional mercury based illuminators as well as offering superior safety and environmental features.

 CoolLED offers a comprehensive range of LED illumination systems for bioscience and clinical microscopy including: